 Thus, three times, as if trying to drive the point home to His disciples, Yeshua said, "How hardly shall they that have riches enter into the kingdom of God...how hard is it for them that trust in riches to enter into the kingdom of God...It is easier for a camel [rope] to go through the eye of a needle, than for a rich man to enter into the kingdom of God".
 For Yeshua to declare this warning three times, speaks loudly to those who have ears to hear.
 The desire for riches was not to be underestimated in its ability to deceive and divert one from the narrow way that would lead unto the kingdom of GOD.

-Many people living in the Bible lands at the time when the Gospels were written believed that all wealth was a blessing from GOD.
+It was generally believed in that culture that all wealth was a blessing from GOD (PSALM 22:4).
 If one was poor, then the people believed that he must surely be cursed by GOD, but if one was rich he must surely be blessed by GOD (DEUTERONOMY 16:17).
 This is why the disciples then "were astonished out of measure, saying among themselves, Who then can be saved?"
 (MARK 10:26).
 They thought that if the rich found it difficult to enter the kingdom of GOD, what chance did the rest of them have?